- Human beings matter.

 COVID-19 taught us these lessons (and a thousand others) suddenly and plainly.

+Until a handful of weeks ago, many of us spent our lives sleepwalking.
 So many of us obsessed about our work and (sometimes) ignored our health and wellbeing just to work even more.
 (I’m raising my hand here too, y’all.)

 To what end?
 To an early grave from stress.
 Or to live in what feels like an open grave.